Skip to Site Header Skip to Main Content Skip to Footer

 Processed foods, such as fast food, frozen dinners, and packaged snacks, are often high in salt and sugar.
 Consuming too much salt can lead to dehydration, which can trigger a hot flash.
 If your body always had problems processing these sorts of foods, your menopause will make it even more challenging.

-Additionally, processed foods can contribute to inflammation in the body, which can increase the frequency and severity of hot flashes.
+Plus, they can contribute to inflammation in the body, which can increase the frequency and severity of Vasomotor symptoms.

 Final Thoughts